Alex Rider (character): Sabina Pleasure

 Throughout the novels, Sabina Pleasure becomes one of Alex's closest friends.
 The two first met while working as ball boys/girls at the Wimbledon Tennis Championships and they quickly became good friends.
 Sabina soon became suspicious when Alex had to leave the Championships early, and more so when Sabina saved Alex's life, and Alex then disappears on a mission for several weeks.
 Alex's constant disappearances place a real difficulty on their relationship, and when Sabina finally finds out the truth about Alex, things turn out differently for them.
 Alex's relationship with Sabina takes a turn during their first holiday in Cornwall, when the two share a slight kiss one night.
 The next day they went out for a surfing trip, when Alex is knocked out by a massive wave and Sabina gives him CPR.
-Sabina soon leaves Britain to live in America.
+Sabina soon leaves Britain to live in the United States.
 Although Alex suspects he will never see her again, she later sends him a card when Alex is in the hospital after being shot by a sniper.
 She shows up at the end of Snakehead to have dinner with him.
 She then invites him to celebrate New Year with her family in Scotland, where the plot of Crocodile Tears begins and also shares another kiss with him, hinting that her feelings for him may still exist.
 In Scorpia Rising, Alex and Sabina are revealed to be in a relationship, and struggling with the long distance between them.
 At the end of the book, after the apparent death of Jack while on a mission in Egypt, Sabina's family become his new legal guardians.
-By the start of Never Say Die, Alex and Sabina remain friends, but have fallen out of love with each other, as Sabina is now in a relationship with a basketball player at her new school.
+By the start of Never Say Die, Alex and Sabina remain friends, but are no longer a couple as Sabina is now interested in a basketball player at her new school; in Nightshade Revenge, Sabina tells Alex that her family is moving back to London and she was never actually involved with the basketball player, implying that she wants to get back together with Alex.